canro91/canro91.github.io/_posts/2021-10-11-DontRepeatLogicInAssertions.md

 cover-alt: "Don't duplicate logic in Asserts"
 ---

-We have covered some [common mistakes when writing unit tets]({% post_url 2021-03-29-UnitTestingCommonMistakes %}).
+We have covered some [common mistakes when writing unit tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}).
 Some of them may seem obvious.
 But, we all have made this one mistake when we started to write unit tests.
 This is the most common mistake when writing unit tests and how to fix it.

-**Don't repeat the logic under test when verifying the expected result of a test.
+**Don't repeat the logic under test when verifying the expected result of tests.
 Instead, use known, hard-coded, pre-calculated values.**

 Let's write some tests for [Stringie](https://github.com/canro91/Testing101), a (fictional) library to manipulate strings with a fluent interface.
 Stringie has a `Remove()` method to remove substrings from the end of a string.

 We can use Stringie `Remove()` method like this,